closear/hello/README.md

 # hello
-a hello world repo for github.com
+a hello world example repo for github.com